Is your child anxious about going back to school? How to tell and what to do

 Be positive

 Try to keep a positive atmosphere at home.
-Talk about good experiences during the day, things to look forward to in the future, feel good news stories and try to make the time you have together enjoyable.
-If your teen is feeling anxious and concerned, a positive environment may help them enjoy the current moment and look forward to the future.
+Talk about good experiences during the day, things to look forward to, and feel-good news stories, and try to make the time you have together enjoyable.
+If your teen is feeling anxious, a positive environment may help them enjoy the current moment and look forward to the future.

 Improve their mental wellbeing

-Teach them how to improve their mental health and reduce feelings of panic, with long term strategies such as by deep breathing, meditating, and spending time in a soothing environment.
-Use short-term fixes, such as listening to their favourite music, watching something funny or doing something to distract them for a while (and give their mind a rest) if you need to help them reduce anxiety in the moment.
+Teach them how to improve their mental health and reduce feelings of panic, with long-term strategies such as deep breathing, meditation and spending time in a soothing environment.
+Use short-term fixes, such as listening to their favourite music, watching something funny, or doing something to distract them for a while (and give their mind a rest), if you need to help them reduce anxiety in the moment.
 Don’t forget, the aim isn’t to eliminate anxiety but to teach them how to manage it.

 Keep their school informed

-Regardless of whether your teen is struggling a little or a lot, notify the school so they can provide appropriate additional support.
-Don’t worry that problem isn’t big enough to trouble them, they will appreciate hearing your concerns and the opportunity to help early on rather than after the problem has escalated.
+Whether your teen is struggling a little or a lot, notify the school so they can provide appropriate additional support.
+Don’t worry that the problem isn’t big enough to trouble them; they'll appreciate hearing your concerns and the chance to help early, rather than after the problem has escalated.

 Don’t be afraid to ask for help

-Don’t be tough on yourself and expect to have all the solutions It’s absolutely fine to call on professionals.
-Professional support includes more than counsellors and psychiatrists (although both these approaches can be helpful).
-There’s a range of options available including: teachers at school, independent counsellors at school, peer support networks and charities.
+Don’t be tough on yourself and expect to have all the solutions.
+It’s absolutely fine to call on professionals.
+Professional support includes more than counsellors and psychiatrists (although both can be helpful).
+There’s a range of options, including teachers at school, independent school counsellors, peer support networks and charities.
 You can always ask your GP for help too.

 Comments